Keyboard shortcuts

 16MB total RAM:

-GC heap (two semispaces): 4MB (2MB active at any time)
+GC heap (two semispaces): 4MB total (2MB active at any time)

 The 16MB limit is absolute.
 There is no virtual memory, no swap, no second chance.
 Every byte matters.